T. P. Kailasam

-Tyagraj Paramasiva Iyer Kailasam (Kannada: ತ್ಯಾಗರಾಜ ಪರಮಶಿವ ಐಯ್ಯರ್ ಕೈಲಾಸಂ, 1884–1946), was an Indian playwright and prominent writer in the Kannada literature.
+Thyagaraja Paramasiva Kailasam (29 July 1884 – 1946), was an Indian playwright and prominent writer in the Kannada literature.
 Literary criticism in Kannada literature is said to have started for the first time by Kailasam in his works.

-His contribution to Kannada theatrical comedy earned him the title Prahasana Prapitamaha (ಪ್ರಹಸನ ಪ್ರಪಿತಾಮಹ; the great-grandfather of humorous plays).
-He was later often revered "the one and only Kailasam for Kannada" (ಕನ್ನಡಕ್ಕೆ ಒಬ್ಬನೇ ಕೈಲಾಸಂ).
+His contribution to Kannada theatrical comedy earned him the title Prahasana Prapitamaha (the great-grandfather of humorous plays).
+He was later often revered as "Kannada's One and Only Kailasam".

 Life

 Kailasam was born in a Tamil Iyer brahmin family in Mysore, Kingdom of Mysore (now Karnataka).
 He belonged to the Mangudi Brahacharanam subsect.
 His father, T Paramasiva Iyer, was a revenue collector in the Government of Mysore who later became the Chief Justice of Mysore High Court.
 His father's brother, Sir T. Sadasiva Iyer, was a Chief Justice of Travancore High Court.
 Sir C.V.
-Raman is his father's cousin on the parental side.
+Raman is his father's cousin on the paternal side.
+His maternal grandfather was Narayana Shastri, after whom the main road in Mysore is named.

 Kailasam received a good education.
 He was supported by Maharaja Krishnaraja Wadiyar IV to study geology at the Royal College of Science, London.
 His close friends and classmates included K. V. Iyer and V. Seetharamaiah.
 Kailasam repeated several courses to have an excuse to extend his stay in England.
 He spent seven years in school there to complete his fellowship, participating in theatre whenever possible.

 Soon after his return, he joined the geology service in Mysore government.
 He became disillusioned with a government job and quit to write plays and live a bohemian life.
 His father's failed ambitious plan that he would become the Director General of the Department of Geology led him to stop talking to him.